How to Get Out of Debt: A Step-by-Step Guide for 2023

 If credit card debt is part of your problem, sticking to cash and debit cards can help you reset your spending mindset.
 Nothing is more discouraging when you’re paying off debt than realizing you increased it accidentally with an impulse credit card purchase.

-Once you are officially debt free, and used to spending less than you make each and every month, you can revisit the issue.
+Once you are officially debt-free and used to spending less than you make each month, you can revisit the issue.
 In the meantime, credit card rewards don’t offset interest charges.

 Look for good used car deals outside of new car dealerships.
-You’ll have more room to haggle with private sales and at independent used car dealers.
-Just be sure you have a good mechanic look over the car before you buy.
+You’ll have more room to haggle with private sales and at independent, used car dealers.
+Just be sure you have a good mechanic look over the car before you buy it.

 Don’t have a car payment?
 Decide whether your family can get by with one car instead of two.
 Dropping your spouse off at work in the morning might feel like a hassle, but if that extra 15 minutes saves you $500 a month, it might be worth it.

 Stop investing (for now)